Your feedback has been sent to our team.

 3.94

 This course will offer the students the opportunities to develop advanced reading proficiency in modern Korean language.
 The course will deal with advanced reading material, mostly from authentic writings in various genres and styles, such as newspaper editorials, columns, essays, T.V. news clips, short stories, and other expository and literary writings.
-Prerequisites: KOR 3010 or instructor permission.
+Prerequisite: Must have earned a grade of C or above in KOR 3020, OR have equivalent background approved by instructor through placement evaluation.
+Contact the Korean language program director Prof. Yoon Hwa Choi (yc8z@virginia.edu) for information about the placement evaluation.

 No course sections viewed yet.